 Beginning the Keto Diet can be challenging.
 How and when do you “Fast?”
 What is OMAD (one meal a day), macros (macronutrients), keto flu, keto plateau, keto constipation?
 What to eat on the Keto Diet?
 So many questions.
 Well, you are in the right place.

-*Scroll to the bottom to see the most common keto frequently asked questions.
+*Be sure to refer to the bottom of this guide to see the most common keto frequently asked questions.

-The Ketogenic diet is so different from the conventional (low fat) diet mentality.
-When you first start the keto diet it gets confusing, conflicting data swiftly attacks the keto beginner and it’s hard to get straight answers.
+The Ketogenic diet is very different from the conventional (low fat) diet mentality.
+In the beginning, the keto diet it is confusing.
+There are multiple opinions and plenty of keto nazis to lead you astray.

 Start Keto with an open mind and a clean slate.
 Fat is your friend, not your enemy and the extra fat intake will help give you energy while you’re restricting your carbohydrates.